s10wen/kapow-skeleton/README.md

 - `grunt docs` generates Sass, Javascript and PHP documentation
 - `grunt lint` lint your Sass, Javascript and PHP for errors

+**NB:** The last two commands assume you have the required dependencies installed as detailed earlier.

 ## Changelog

 0.1.0 - 27.05.2015 - Initial release.